 You get detachable ear cups and cable, which is a nice addition in case either bite the dust at some point.
-Both are high enough quality that it likely won’t be an issue, but the option is there in case you need it.
+Both are of high enough quality that it likely won’t be an issue, but the option is there in case you need it.

 The ear cups use Sennheiser’s E.A.R. technology to channel sound more directly into your ear.
 It stands for Ergonomic Acoustic Refinement and uses the open-back design to channel sound into your ears in a more natural way.

 And, that’s about it for the HD 598s.
 There isn’t much to the feature set, but there really doesn’t need to be.
 These headphones stand on their own with a beautiful design and exceptional sound quality.